Why I Teach Music

 School Days – Why I Teach Music

 In becoming a guitar teacher I wanted to be the ONE that was never around when I wanted to learn guitar.
-I started to teach music and guitar to friends at age 15.
-I understood what they wanted to play.
-I understood because I listened.
+I began to teach music and guitar to friends at age 15.
+I understood what they wanted to play because I listened.
 From this age on I have been very lucky to make my passion what I do for a living.
-I wake up every day wanting to share that passion for music and putting smiles on student’s faces though connecting them with that same feeling.
+So, I wake up every day wanting to share that passion for music and putting smiles on student’s faces though connecting them with that same feeling.
 I have furthered this by having a teaching staff that shares this bond, the love of music.

 The Music School – Why I Teach Music